nevobit/monorepo-starter/docs/RUNBOOKS/db-outage.md

 ## Overview

-This runbook provides step-by-step procedures for responding to and resolving database outages in the gtalla system.
+This runbook provides step-by-step procedures for responding to and resolving database outages in the {{projectName}} system.

 ## Severity Levels